 An audit can be grouped into 2 categories, namely, 1) Internal Audit and 2) External Audit.
 By nature,

 The auditing process of the two types of the audit is almost similar and that’s the reason why people often get confused between these two.
-In this article, we look at the differences between Internal Audit vs External Audit in detail –
+In this article, we look at the differences between Internal and External Audit in detail –

 - Internal Audit is a constant or continuous audit activity which is performed by the internal audit department of the firm or an organization.
 External Audit, on the other hand, is an examination and evaluation by the third or the independent body, of the annual statements of accounts of the organization or an entity to give an opinion thereon.

-- Internal Audit is discretionary which means there is no compulsion for same, but the External audit is compulsory.
+- Internal audit is discretionary which means there is no compulsion for the same, but the external audit is compulsory.

-- Internal Audit Report will be submitted to the management.
-However, the External Audit Report will be handed over to the major stakeholders such as the shareholders, creditors, debenture holders, suppliers, the government, etc.
+- The internal audit report will be submitted to the management.
+However, the external audit report will be handed over to the major stakeholders such as the shareholders, creditors, debenture holders, suppliers, the government, etc.

-- Internal Audit is ongoing and a continuous process while the External Audit is conducted on annual basis.
+- Internal audit is ongoing and a continuous process while the external audit is conducted on an annual basis.

-- The key purpose of Internal Audit is reviewing of the routine processes of the business and give suggestions for its improvement wherever required.
-Conversely, External Audit will aim at analyzing and verifying the accuracy, completeness, and reliability of the financial statement.
+- The key purpose of the internal audit is reviewing the routine processes of the business and give suggestions for its improvement wherever required.
+Conversely, an external audit will aim at analyzing and verifying the accuracy, completeness, and reliability of the financial statement.

-- Internal Audit will provide an opinion on the effectiveness of operational process or the activities of the firm or an organization.
-On the other hand, External Audit does provide an opinion of the true and fair view of the financial statements.
+- Internal audit will provide an opinion on the effectiveness of the operational process or the activities of the firm or an organization.
+On the other hand, an external audit does provide an opinion of the true and fair view of the financial statements.